birknergard/c-exam/README.md

-#Report, C programming for Linux
+# Report, C programming for Linux
+This will be where i write my report for the C exam.